 When should I consider gastric sleeve surgery?

-Gastric sleeve is a form of bariatric surgery, also called weight loss surgery, and you should only consider gastric sleeve surgery after trying alternatives.
+Gastric sleeve is a form of bariatric surgery, also called weight loss surgery.
+It is sometimes recommended for people who are very obese, or who have health problems caused by obesity.
+You should only consider gastric sleeve surgery after trying alternatives.

 How do I prepare for gastric sleeve surgery?